-Partner Description Atlantic Bindery Services A public-private partnership; provides book binding services and specialized, custom-made protective boxing for the published collection.
-EBSCO A public-private partnership; provides information access and management solutions through group purchase of print and electronic journal subscriptions and e-commerce book procurement.
-Etherington Conservation Center A public-private partnership; provides extensive onsite and specialized laboratory services for published materials in the general collection and the Special Collections Department.
+Partner Description EBSCO A public-private partnership; provides information access and management solutions through group purchase of print and electronic journal subscriptions and e-commerce book procurement.
+Etherington Conservation Services A public-private partnership; provides extensive onsite and specialized laboratory services for published materials in the general collection and the Special Collections Department.
+HF Group Bindery Services A public-private partnership; provides book binding services and specialized, custom-made protective boxing for the published collection.
 Library consortia Other strategic partners include the state document depository libraries, the United States Government Printing Office, the Virtual Library of Virginia, the Richmond Academic Library Consortium, the Association of Southeastern Research Libraries, and the Joint Subcommittee Studying the Public Records Act - (HJR 6).
+Lyrasis Lyrasis is a library consortium that provides group discounts and consortial savings from more than 157 vendor partners, educational support, and access to library-specific technological advice.
 National Endowment for the Humanities The Library is one of eight public and academic libraries receiving grant support to develop an Internet-based searchable database of US newspapers now in the public domain.
-The Library will provide the National Digital Newspaper Program with content from historically significant Virginia newspapers published between 1890 and 1910.
-ProQuest/University Microfilms, Ann Arbor, Michigan A public-private partnership; provides access to a variety of subscription on-line databases available in the public reading rooms and microfilm services for 200 daily and weekly Virginia newspapers.
-Provides software services that enable visitors to the Library's web site librarians in real time ("online chat").
+The Library will provide the National Digital Newspaper Program with content from historically significant Virginia newspapers published between 1860 and 1922.
+A public-private partnership; provides access to a variety of subscription services for 200 daily and weekly Virginia newspapers